Update November 2019

-There has long been a debate about whether or not the Resource Management Act has responsibility in the coastal marine area with regards to managing threats to marine biodiversity and habitats as a result of fishing impacts.
-Generally Government sources have taken a position that this is purely a fisheries issue to be managed under the Fisheries Act.
-Recently the Motiti Rohemoana Trust from Motiti Island, near Tauranga, has challenged this 'status quo' in the Courts and appears to be winning.
+There has long been a debate about whether or not the Resource Management Act has a responsibility in the coastal marine area with regards to managing threats to marine biodiversity and habitats as a result of fishing impacts.
+Generally, Government sources have taken a position that this is purely a fisheries issue to be managed under the Fisheries Act.
+Recently the Motiti Rohe Moana Trust from Motiti Island, near Tauranga, has challenged this 'status quo' in the Courts and has won at the Environment Court, the High Court and the Appeal Court.
 It is an important story for conservation in New Zealand.
 At stake is clarification on what the Fisheries Act is responsible for, and what it is not.
-Also what can communities strive to do under cultural and biodiversity mandates embedded in the Resource Management Act via working with Regional Councils.
+The decision clears the way for communities via Regional Councils and the RMA to use cultural and biodiversity protection mandates embedded in the Resource Management Act, including controlling fishing if necessary.

-Here is a introduction to the story from Te Atarangi Sayers of the Motiti Rohemoana Trust.
+Here is an introduction to the story from Te Atarangi Sayers of the Motiti Rohe Moana Trust.

 "Motiti Island is an offshore island in the Bay of Plenty.
 It is situated 6Nm from the coast.
 The culture of Motiti is primarily a subsistent relationship with the ocean.
 The last generation has seen a massive decline in the availability of marine life due to the over-exploitation and mismanagement of utilisation both from terrestrial influences and fishing pressure.